Table 6.38 — EEs for EAs whose label begins with C

 CHEMICAL_AGENT_TYPE The type of a chemical agent that can kill, seriously injure, or incapacitate <HUMAN>s or <NON_HUMAN_ANIMAL>s through its physiological properties.

-CA Bromobenzylcyanide, camite (bromobenzeneacetonitrile); a tear gas which is often used for riot control; CA. 1
+CA Bromobenzylcyanide, camite (bromobenzeneacetonitrile); CA. It is a tear gas which is often used for riot control.
+1

-CN Chloroacetophenone (2-chloro-1-phenylethanone); a tear gas which is often used for riot control; CN.
+CN Chloroacetophenone (2-chloro-1-phenylethanone); CN.
+It is a tear gas which is often used for riot control.
 2

-CNB Chloroacetophenane, carbon tetrachloride, benzene mix; a tear gas which is often used for riot control; CNB.
+CNB Chloroacetophenane, carbon tetrachloride, benzene mix; CNB.
+It is a tear gas which is often used for riot control.
 3

-CNC Chloroacetophenane chloroform mix; a tear gas which is often used for riot control; CNC.
+CNC Chloroacetophenane chloroform mix; CNC.
+It is a tear gas which is often used for riot control.
 4

-CNS Chloroacetophenane, chloroform, chloropictrin mix; a tear gas which is often used for riot control; CNS.
+CNS Chloroacetophenane, chloroform, chloropictrin mix; CNS.
+It is a tear gas which is often used for riot control.
 5

-CS O-chlorobenzylidene malonitrile, a tear gas which is often used for riot control; pepper gas or CS.
+CS O-chlorobenzylidene malonitrile, a tear gas which is often used for riot control; CS.
+CS is also known as pepper gas.
 6

-DA Diphenylchlorarsine; an agent inducing vomiting which is often used for riot control; DA.
+DA Diphenylchlorarsine; DA.
+It is an agent inducing vomiting which is often used for riot control.
 8

-DC Diphenylcyanoarsine; an agent inducing vomiting which is often used for riot control; DC.
+DC Diphenylcyanoarsine; DC.
+It is an agent inducing vomiting which is often used for riot control.
 9

 DGA A dusty version of <<<GA>>>, making it more of an inhalation hazard; DGA.
 10